1yishak3/dahlaq/README.md

+***UPDATE: SERVICE ON THE DISTRIBUTED APP MAY SEE SOME INTERRUPTION AS WE PREPARE TO MOVE TO IONIC PRO UP UNTIL JANUARY 31.
+WE APOLOGIZE FOR ANY INCONVENIENCE THIS MAY CAUSE IN ADVANCE***

 "Built solely to help mend back together a divided nation and bring down a corrupt firewall."

 First ever social networking platform by and for Ethiopians.
 Built using the Ionic Framework version 3 and and Angular version 4.